Skip to main content

 • requires --type when <target> is an environment variable name

-If you connect the same name twice, the later value replaces the earlier one.
+If you connect the same name twice, Bridge returns provider_already_exists unless you pass --force.

 bridge remove